vramework/vramework-website/docs/40-workspace/02-database.md

 migrateDB()
 ```

-## Database Types
+### Database Types

-Now that our database is running, we need to generate our types.
-[Kysely codegen](https://github.com/RobinBlomberg/kysely-codegen) is a great tool for this.
+Once the database is running, types need to be generated.
+[Kysely codegen](https://github.com/RobinBlomberg/kysely-codegen) is a useful tool for this.

-The types it produces are pretty specific to the kysely driver, so there's a cleanup script that allows us to turn it into more familiar Typescript so that we can easily use it for our schemas, frontend and backend code.
+The types generated are tailored to the Kysely driver.
+However, a cleanup script is available to transform them into more familiar TypeScript, making them usable across schemas, frontend, and backend code.

 ```bash
 yarn run kysely-pure
 ```

+The cleanup script looks like this:

 ```typescript title="scripts/kysely-pure.ts"
 import { readFile, writeFile } from "fs/promises"